Kinetic Chain Release: Why would you choose it?

 Senior Sports Massage Therapist

-As a company Physio-flex have been aware of numerous articles and posts on social media saying how fantastic Kinetic Chain Release (KCR) is.
-Physioflex are always open to new ideas and are committed to provide the best treatments for our customers, so I was asked to investigate this treatment.
-I was booked on a two day course to get ‘trained’ on KCR and asked to report back to the team.
+As a company Physio-Flex have been aware of numerous articles and posts on social media saying how fantastic Kinetic Chain Release (KCR) is.
+Physio-Flex is always open to new ideas and are committed to provide the best treatments for our customers, so, I was asked to investigate this treatment.
+I was booked on a two-day course to get trained on KCR and asked to report back to the team.

-In summary I was not impressed at all.
-The basic premise of KCR is that about 96% of the adult population have an apparent leg length discrepancy and that this is the catalyst for a whole host of issues in our bodies and causes us pain.
-Fix the imbalance, cure EVERYTHING!
-Well, that is the claim made by the KCR folks!!!
+The basic premise of KCR is that about 96% of the adult population have an apparent leg length discrepancy and that this is the catalyst for a whole host of issues in our bodies which cause us pain.
+KCR practitioners claim that if they fix the imbalance, it will cure all ailments.

-The truth is this imbalance is actually perfectly natural and present in most of us due to the way our muscles have adapted throughout our whole life to accommodate for our trips, falls, normal shifts in our positions, being right or left handed, the sports we played, our best kicking leg, and so on.
+The truth is this imbalance is actually perfectly natural and present in most of us due to the way our muscles have adapted throughout our whole life to accommodate for our trips, falls, normal shifts in our positions, being right or left handed, the sports we played, and so on.

-What seems to ‘sell’ KCR is the promises it makes.
-Hugh Gilbert, it’s founder, is a Physiotherapist, but the techniques and approach with KCR do not follow the physiotherapy model.
-With KCR there is no diagnosis of the issue that is causing you pain or discomfort.
-Diagnosis is not required as no matter what your issue KCR is meant to fix it!!
+What seems to sell KCR is the promises it makes.
+Hugh Gilbert, KCR founder, was a Physiotherapist, but the techniques and approach with KCR do not follow the Physiotherapy model.
+With KCR there is no diagnosis of the issue that is causing you pain or discomfort as no matter what your issue, KCR is claimed to fix it.

 KCR makes some pretty bold claims regarding what it can help with, all by putting the body back into balance.
 (See Insert).
-The claims are even more remarkable given that it only takes 2 days to train a KCR Practitioner!
-You don’t even need any background or understanding of health!
-Two days, and then you are ‘allowed’ to treat clients!
+The claims are even more remarkable given that it only takes two days to train a KCR Practitioner to a level where they can treat clients – you don’t even need any background or understanding of health.

-In my KCR training we were given some basic Physiotherapy and Massage techniques and some stretches.
-There was nothing wrong with what we were taught, all perfectly valid, but simple, techniques, but there was no attempt at any assessment or diagnosis.
-With KCR, however, these techniques are delivered in a robotic/scripted way, the same process for every client regardless of what is wrong and the lack of any assessment or diagnosis is shocking.
-The KCR practitioner performs these techniques without any understanding of the body, the underlying body tissues or cause of the problem.
-Any time I asked a ‘why’ question it was met with ‘because that is what Hugh did’ and that is just not acceptable – no clinical reasoning or medical evidence for any of the process.
+In my KCR training we were taught some basic Physiotherapy and Massage techniques and some stretches.
+There was nothing wrong with what we were shown, all perfectly valid, but simple techniques, but there was no attempt at any assessment or diagnosis.
+With KCR the techniques are delivered in a robotic and scripted way, the same process for every client regardless of what is wrong.
+In my opinion, KCR lacks any individualised treatment approach and the KCR teachers encouraged us to perform these techniques without any understanding of the body, the underlying body tissues or cause of the problem.
+Any time I asked a ‘why’ question it was met with ‘because that is what Hugh did’ and that is just not acceptable in clinical practice – no clinical reasoning or medical evidence for any of the process.

-Therein lies my real gripe with the whole KCR movement.
-The taught technique MAY provide some relief (after all the placebo effect is real and the techniques will work for some conditions) but the majority of patients will not have any lasting benefits as there is no diagnosis and the real problem is not addressed, As for some of the other claims, like helping Irritable Bowel Syndrome, please do NOT come to us if that is your condition, go to a doctor!
 Even if you get some symptom relief from your KCR treatment, relief is likely to be temporary.
-I question how we stay ‘fixed’ when our muscles and tissues have all adapted over time and will simply pull us back out of this ‘new aligned’ position and we are back to where we started anyway!
-KCR gives no advice or direction for the client to improve things over the longer term.
+I question how we stay ‘fixed’ after a treatment, when our muscles and tissues have all adapted over our lifetime and will simply pull us back out of this ‘new aligned’ position and we are back to where we started anyway.
+KCR gives no assessment or diagnosis and the real problem is not addressed as there is no advice or direction provided for the client to improve or strengthen and change their symptoms over the longer term.

-My KCR training also never discussed pain, which is strange because that is normally what drives people to see a Physical Therapist even in sport and remedial massage you are taught the type of injuries and pain you can work with, what you can’t work with and how to work it out via safety checks and red flags (Danger signs of underlying issues and things we shouldn’t be treating before being medically checked).
+In my KCR training pain was never discussed, which is strange because that is normally what drives people to see a Physical Therapist.
+Understanding pain is really important and in Sport and Remedial Massage you are taught the type of injuries and pain you can work with, what you can’t work with and how to work it out via safety checks and red flags (Danger signs of underlying issues and things we shouldn’t be treating before being medically checked).
 Every region of the body has its own red flags and considerations and considering KCR is foot to head I was expecting to be trained on these, I wasn’t.
 Understanding these red flags is what keeps you safe in treatment.
 As a Sports Massage Therapist it is essential that I keep my patients safe when treating them.
-If I have any issues or spot any red flags, I refer the patient to one of our qualified Physiotherapists, and they might even refer you on to a doctor or surgeon
+If I have any issues or spot any red flags, I refer the patient to one of our qualified Physiotherapists, and they might even refer you on to a doctor or surgeon.

-In summary, KCR might help some people but from my experience on the course I would be very concerned about the lack of anatomy, physiology and clinical reasoning being taught.
-I can’t see how someone can actually learn these complex things in 2 days, and then apply them correctly and safely in every instance.
-Never once did they teach the difference in joint type, muscle type, nerve supply, origin and insertion, or action of the muscle.
-How can they treat something if they can’t find it on the human body nor understand how it works?
+In summary, if KCR helps you, that is great, but from my experience on the course I would be very concerned about the lack of anatomy, physiology and clinical reasoning being taught.
+Someone is unable to learn these complex things in 2 days, and then apply them correctly and safely in every instance.
+Never once on the KCR training did they teach the difference in joint type, muscle type, nerve supply, origin and insertion, or action of the muscles.
+I don’t understand how KCR practitioners, trained in this way, are expecting to treat something if they can’t find it on the human body nor understand how it works.

-I don’t know why anyone would you choose a therapist or practitioner that learned their craft in 48 hours, that delivers the same scripted therapy for every condition, as opposed to a clinician that has a few years of supervised, intense training that gives them an understanding of the body and pain?
-The benefit of choosing treatment at Physio-flex is that the massage therapists here know what they can treat, more importantly we know what they cannot treat.
-When required we will involve a qualified Physiotherapists.
+I wouldn’t choose a therapist or practitioner that learned their craft in 48 hours, that delivers the same scripted therapy for every condition.
+I would choose a clinician that has a few years of supervised, intense training that gives them an understanding of the body and pain.
+A clinician who will treat YOU in an individual way for your specific problem and help you to improve it over time.
+The benefit of choosing treatment at Physio-Flex is that the massage therapists here know what they can treat, more importantly we know what they cannot treat.
+When required we will involve a qualified Physiotherapist.

 Direct Quote from KCR Official Site: